ttaggg/flooded_island/docs/implementation_plan.md

 - Create root `README.md` with setup instructions
 - Create `.env` file for local development
 - Test both servers can run simultaneously
+- Create scripts to deploy and to switch off

 ---